 The current restriction level for your return trip by plane from London to Rome is: Partially open

 Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Rome has a few airport options from where you can start your journey including Rome Leonardo da Vinci Fiumicino Airport and Rome Ciampino Airport.
-Your flight to London can end in airports such as London Heathrow Airport, London Stansted Airport and London Gatwick Airport.
+Before booking your flight between Rome and London, you have a few airport options to start your journey from including flying out of Rome Leonardo da Vinci Fiumicino Airport and Rome Ciampino Airport.
+Similarly, you can opt to land in London at airports like London Heathrow Airport, London Stansted Airport and London Gatwick Airport.

-When travelling this route, Omio customers are departing most frequently from Rome Leonardo da Vinci Fiumicino Airport and arriving in London Heathrow Airport.
+Omio travellers most frequently book a flight from Rome Leonardo da Vinci Fiumicino Airport to London Heathrow Airport for this route.